ASA 2013 Târgu Mureș: 2014–15 season

 On 16 July 2014, the team debuted in Cupa Ligii (League Cup), Romania's secondary club football tournament, and lost their first ever match in the competition against CSMS Iași.
 It was an extraordinary season for "The Red-Blues", securing their very first qualification in a European competition, by finishing second, and winning against two-time defending champions Steaua București both home and away.
-After the away victory over Steaua, Târgu Mureș seized the first place and was close to obtain a historical league title, however, after a 1–3 loss to Astra Giurgiu, the team fell back to the second place.
-However, Târgu Mureș kept chances to winning the championship after Steaua's 0–0 draw against CSMS Iași, having to win against relegated Oțelul Galați.
+After the away victory over Steaua, ASA seized the first place and was close to obtain a historical league title, however, after a 1–3 loss to Astra Giurgiu, the team fell back to the second place.
+However, ASA Târgu Mureș kept chances to winning the championship after Steaua's 0–0 draw against CSMS Iași, having to win against relegated Oțelul Galați.
 Mureș side went to a 1–0 lead, but lost the title after Oțelul turned the score to 1–2.

 2015–16 season

-On 9 July 2015, Târgu Mureș earned a spot in the Supercupa României as championship runners-up last season.
+On 9 July 2015, ASA earned a spot in the Supercupa României as championship runners-up last season.
 The club faced FC Steaua București, which won the domestic treble (Championship, Cup and League Cup), and defeated them 1–0, after a goal scored in the 63rd minute by Mircea Axente, who also received the "Man of the Match" award.
 This was the club's first major trophy.
 The team was led by manager Dan Petrescu, who resigned after only one match, due to the financial problems which had appeared in recent days.
 Shortly after, Vasile Miriuță was revealed as the new coach.

-On July 17, it was announced that Târgu Mureș would face AS Saint-Étienne in the UEFA Europa League third qualifying round.
+On July 17, it was announced that ASA would face AS Saint-Étienne in the UEFA Europa League third qualifying round.
 The club only managed to win the second leg in France 2–1, and was eliminated after 2–4 on aggregate.
 Târgu Mureș signed former Romanian international Adrian Mutu for the latter half of the 2015–16 season, being his last team of his playing career.